 Fixed and variable routing

 Bus routes should operate as fixed routes in order to provide a predictable and reliable service for a wide range of potential riders.
-However, in lower-density areas where demand is dispersed, demand-responsive service may be used to provide more effective service over a larger area than could be provided with fixed-route service.
+However, in low-density areas where demand is dispersed, demand-responsive service may be used to provide more effective service over a larger area than could be provided with a fixed route.
 Demand-responsive service may be considered where fixed-route service is unlikely to be successful or where unique conditions exist that can be met more effectively through flexible service.

 Bus stop amenities and bus shelters